 “Not everything that can be measured counts, and not everything that counts can be measured is an aphorism that describes perfectly why the law is a hopelessly inadequate tool with which to resolve personal injury disputes.
 People don’t measure an injury by what it is, but by what they’ve lost as a result of it.
 However, the law will not let you prove that your pint glass is half-empty, only that it contains ten fluid ounces.
 Any loss you have experienced is therefore not fact but opinion, the description of which is at the mercy of interpretation, agenda and politics.
 It’s a game of Chance for those who prosecute, Risk for those who defend and Patience for those caught up in it.”

 The law and justice are usually presented as being entwined or at least closely related, but the former is a system that can be calibrated and the latter a personal perception that cannot be measured.
-As one concerns itself with a specifically defined act and the other seeks accountability for it, the two are demonstrably not the same and the gap that can exist between them is more than enough to allow the simple defence of saying something like “whoops, I thought it was ok – I didn’t mean it” to be enough for acquittal.
+As one concerns itself with a specifically defined act and the other seeks accountability for it, the two are demonstrably not the same and the gap that can exist between them is more than enough to allow the simple defence of saying something like “whoops, I thought it was ok – I didn’t mean it” to be enough for acquittal, which is something our current Prime Minister has turned into an art form.
 It’s all very well for Lady Justice to be blind, but if her scales aren’t zeroed to start with, then it’s perfectly possible for her to turn a blind eye to some deeply unpleasant behaviour driven by arrogance, conceit and an incredibly warped sense of entitlement, and I fail to see the point of it.

 Throughout the case, the Royal Coat of Arms was proudly displayed above the judge’s head on the courtroom wall, which the website for the Courts and Tribunals Judiciary assures me demonstrates and signifies that justice comes from the Monarch.
-This is probably just as well as it didn’t come from me, my role having been hindered just like it had been all those years ago in Milton Keynes, only this time it was significantly less enjoyable and carried an impact that will last far, far longer.
-I remain just as jaded about the legal system as I was, only now with a greater sense of futility.
+This is probably just as well as it didn’t come from me, my role having been hindered just like it had been all those years ago in Milton Keynes, only this time it was significantly less enjoyable and carried an impact that will last for every day of the victim’s life.
+As the offender has probably forgotten all about it by now, I remain just as jaded about the legal system as I was, only now with a greater sense of futility.

 But I showed up as I was asked, did as I was told and left as soon as I could – so I shall be sending my invoice shortly.